 Another way to look at ending cash is to state it in 'True Cash Days".
 In other words, how many days could the district operate at year end if no additional revenues were received.
 This is the Current Years Ending Cash Balance divided by (Current Years Expenditures/365 days) = number of days the district could operate without additional resources or a severe resource interruption.
 The Government Finance Officers Association (GFOA) recommends no less than two (2) months or 60 days cash is on hand at year end but could be more depending on each districts complexity and risk factors for revenue collection.
 This is calculated including transfers as this is a predictable funding source for other funds such as capital, athletics and severance reserves.
-The district is not projecting adequate reserves after FY23.
+The district is not projecting adequate reserves after FY25.

 We would like to thank our community for the passage of the levy on November 8, 2022.
-We consider this a vote of confidence in the district and we will continue to use our funds in a fiscally responsible manner.
+We consider this a vote of confidence in the district and we will continue to fiscally responsible with our funding.